 What is acute lymphoblastic leukemia?

-This condition is a type of cancer that affects bone marrow, which is where the body manufactures cells that make up the blood.
-Acute lymphoblastic leukemia (ALL) is the most common cancer in children; about 1 in 5 childhood cancer cases are diagnosed as having ALL.
+Acute lymphoblastic leukemia (ALL) is a type of cancer that affects the bone marrow, which is where the body manufactures the cells that make up the blood.
+ALL is the most common cancer in children; about 1 in 5 childhood cancer cases are diagnosed as having ALL.

 - Easy bruising

 - Pain of the hands, feet, or other extremities

 When a patient shows signs of ALL, the health care provider may perform a blood test that counts the number of types of cells in the blood.
 Blood tests that show any of these results point toward a diagnosis of ALL: